crypto-red/crypto-red.github.io/README.md

 Thanks to TensorFlow, It also features AI and MACHINE LEARNING for prevent toxic content from being posted by its users which would include threats...

-"Making the metaverse daily life a creative experience, continually ORIGINAL-DELUSIONAL-ECSTATIC."
+"Making the metaverse along with daily life a creative experience, continually ORIGINAL-DELUSIONAL-ECSTATIC."

 — Crypto Red's team